-The purpose of this work is to develop the infrastructure for the Porton Science Park including a new incubation centre by 2015.
-Tetricus, Defence Science and Technology Laboratory (Dstl) and Public Health England - Porton (formerly the Health Protection Agency) are involved in the new science park development which was awarded £10m through the Regional Growth Fund
+The aim of this work is to develop the infrastructure for the Porton Science Park including a new incubation centre.
+Tetricus, Defence Science and Technology Laboratory (dstl) and Public Health England - Porton (formerly the Health Protection Agency) are involved in the new science park development which was awarded £10m through the Regional Growth Fund

 University Technical College

 The University Technical College (UTC) partnership will establish a new college, specialising in Science and Engineering for around 600 14-18 year olds, in Salisbury.
 The distinctive characteristic of UTCs is their close links with employers, including 43 (Wessex) Brigade, and universities.
 The college will open with an initial cohort of 14-16 year olds in September 2015 and is estimated to be worth £40m over the next decade.